Day 27 - Pilgrims in Casa Jesus : Leon to Villar de Mazarife

 Tonight we decided to change our routine and rather than having dinner at the albergue we returned to the grocery store, picked up cheese, tomatoes, avocado, fresh bread, and a bottle of wine.
 Soon after we found a beautiful shaded park and enjoyed an evening picnic together as the sun set on the horizon.

-At dusk we returned to the albergue to find that many more pilgrims had found their way there, and had separated into groups playing music, swimming, talking, or simply enjoying a drink together.
+At dusk, we returned to the albergue to find that many more pilgrims had found their way there and had separated into groups playing music, swimming, talking, or simply enjoying a drink together.
 While a very different experience than we had previously had along the Camino, it was a wonderful communal setting, whose rewards were easily found.

 We soon headed to bed in our room with two bunks, in order to again get up early start and avoid the coming heat.
 However, rather than resting I admit that I spent most of the time reading the walls near my bed, and when I ran out of material there, I got up and read notes on the hallway walls and in the dining area downstairs.

 It strikes me that tonight we go to sleep surrounded by the collective wisdom of thousands of pilgrims spelled out on the walls.
 It is there for anyone who is willing to take the time to stop and consider it.
-Tonight my mind turns not only to their advice, but to the hope that they found what they needed on their pilgrimage as well.
-Casa Jesus it not the first place I would have wanted to stay when I saw it, yet now I would not have traded the experience for any other day on the Camino.
+Tonight my mind turns not only to their advice but to the hope that they found what they needed on their pilgrimage as well.
+Casa Jesus is not the first place I would have wanted to stay when I saw it, yet now I would not have traded the experience for any other day on the Camino.

 __________________________________________________________________________________